kkwong44/cappadocia-tours/README.md

     * When the screen width is below 900px, the 3 sections will stack into a column

-Navigation Menu Adjusted on Mobile Devices
+Screenshot - Navigation Menu Adjusted on Mobile Devices

 ![Screenshot on Page Footer](readme/screenshots/screenshot-footer2.png)